stm32-periph/stm32l1/Project/STM32L1xx_StdPeriph_Examples/FLASH/Dual_Boot/readme.txt

     - Load project image: Debug->Start/Stop Debug Session
     - Run program: Debug->Run (F5)

- - Ride
-    - Open the Project.rprj project.
-    - In the configuration toolbar(Project->properties) select the project config:
-        - STM32L1XX_HD_BANK1: to load the program in Flash bank1 (BOOT_FROM_BANK1
-                              already defined in the project preprocessor)
-        - STM32L1XX_HD_BANK2: to load the whole program in Flash (bank1 and bank2).
-                              BOOT_FROM_BANK2 already defined in the project preprocessor and the elf of the 1st configuration (STM32L1XX_HD_BANK1) is also included to insure the existance of two config in the wo banks.
-    - Rebuild all files: Project->build project
-    - Load project image: Debug->start(ctrl+D)
-    - Run program: Debug->Run(ctrl+F9)

  - TrueSTUDIO
     - Open the TrueSTUDIO toolchain.
     - Click on File->Switch Workspace->Other and browse to TrueSTUDIO workspace